-Expressions of interest are invited from individuals who can make a substantial contribution to the work of Glyndwr University’s Board of Governors as independent members.
+Wrexham Glyndŵr University invites applications from individuals who are able to make a substantial contribution to the work of the Board of Governors.

 About the University

-The University was established in 2008 in response to the social and economic needs of the region, building on the strong links its predecessor institutions had developed with employers over the previous 120 years.
-The University’s main campus is in Wrexham in North East Wales, with campuses at Northop and St Asaph in North East Wales and in London.
+The university was established in 2008 in response to the social and economic needs of the region, building on the strong links its predecessor institutions had developed with employers over the previous 120 years.
+The university’s main campus is in Wrexham in North East Wales, with campuses at Northop and St Asaph in North East Wales.

-The Board of Governors, which has a majority of independent members, includes the Vice-Chancellor (Chief Executive) and staff and student representatives.
+The Board of Governors, which currently has 12 independent members, includes additionally the Vice-Chancellor (Chief Executive) and staff and student representatives.

-The time commitment equates to approximately 30 – 50 hours annually which includes four Board meetings, one strategy day and a number of development workshops as required.
-Members are also expected to serve on at least one committee of the Board which would meet between two and five times per year, although consideration can be given to the time commitment that members nominated for membership can personally give.
+The time commitment equates to approximately 30 – 50 hours annually which includes five Board meetings, one strategy day and a number of development workshops as required.
+Members are also asked to serve on at least one committee of the Board, although consideration can be given to the time commitment that members can personally give.

 The term of office is for four years with the possibility for this to be renewed for a second term.

 The Board of Governors seeks to maintain a balance of skills, expertise and experience within its membership that enables it to provide appropriate leadership to the University and exercise effective oversight of its affairs.
-The Board seeks to remove any barriers that might deter people from expressing an interest in joining the Board and welcomes applications from people from all backgrounds for consideration for appointment, with the aim of achieving a balance of membership that reflects the diversity of the University, its activities and the region.
+The Board seeks to remove any barriers that might deter people from expressing an interest in joining the board and welcomes expressions of interest from people from all backgrounds for consideration for appointment, with the aim of achieving a balance of membership that reflects the diversity of the University, its activities and the region.

 Mrs Val Butterworth, Clerk to the Board of Governors, Wrexham Glyndwr University, Plas Coch, Mold Road, Wrexham.
 LL11 2AW.